rbensonevans/SunRa/README.md

 Input Prompt:

 	A One-Pager summarizing one’s Startup business plan and request for “work-tokens”.

 Response:

 	You are funded with “work-tokens”.

-## The One-Pager
+## Input: The One-Pager

 * Founder’s Name & Address